 Brandon was born in Georgia and has lived in and around metropolitan Atlanta his entire life.
 He graduated from Georgia State University with a B.A. in Political Science/Pre-Law.
 Brandon and his wife Tara currently live in Sugar Hill.

 Christy consults and works with the firm as an associate after an internship during the 2017 legislative session.
-She recently graduated Magna Cum Laude from Georgia State University with a B.A. in Political Science with a concentration in International Affairs, as well as a double minor in Public Policy and History.
-During her time at Georgia State University, she spent a summer studying democracy, conflict, and terrorism at the London School of Economics.
-She has also held various internships at the Office of Congressman John Lewis, the World Affairs Council of Atlanta, GALink Public Affairs, and Governor Nathan Deal’s reelection campaign.
+In 2016, she graduated Magna Cum Laude from Georgia State University with a degree in Political Science with a concentration in International Affairs, as well as a double minor in Public Policy and History.
+In 2016 she studied democracy, conflict, and terrorism at the London School of Economics before graduating.
+She has also held various internships including the Office of Congressman John Lewis, the World Affairs Council of Atlanta, GALink Public Affairs, and Governor Nathan Deal’s reelection campaign.

 Massey, Watson & Hembree LLC specializes in helping our clients in the procurement process with state and local governments.
 We help our clients meet key decision makers, understand the procurement process, develop responses to RFPs and find potential partners.
 We act as an effective business development partner for our clients.